RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - It's okay, but I wouldn't have it again
 - It lacks the sharp (bitter?) aftertaste of better ginger soda
 - The sweetness tastes a little weird
-    - (It's naturally favour, zero sugar)
+    - It's naturally favour, zero sugar (lol)
 - Rating: 4/10
 - Would I have it again: No